mstack/bootcamp-azure-cosmosdb/readme.md

 While the import tool includes a graphical user interface (dtui.exe), it can also be driven from the command line (dt.exe).
 In fact, there is an option to output the associated command after setting up an import through the UI.
 Tabular source data (e.g. SQL Server or CSV files) can be transformed such that hierarchical relationships (subdocuments) can be created during import.

-The migration tool is open source and can be found on GitHub in [this repository](https://github.com/azure/azure-documentDB-datamigrationtool)
-An older version of the tool (a pre-compiled exe) can also be downloaden from: https://www.microsoft.com/en-us/download/details.aspx?id=46436
+The migration tool is open source and its source code can be found on GitHub in [this repository](https://github.com/azure/azure-documentDB-datamigrationtool) However before you can use that you need to build en publish it.
+For the sake of this workshop you can also download an older  version of the tool (a pre-compiled exe) from: https://www.microsoft.com/en-us/download/details.aspx?id=46436 You can run this tool directly without installing it.

 <a name="import-json"></a>